DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Related Work

-\mypara{Information leakage.} Li et al. proposed WeFDE~\cite{wefde}, a methodology to measure the amount of information leaked by a website fingerprint through the quantification of mutual information\footnote{The terms \textit{information leakage} and \textit{mutual information} are used interchangeably in \cite{wefde} and in this work.} (MI).
+\mypara{Information leakage.} Li et al. proposed WeFDE~\cite{wefde}, a methodology to measure the amount of information leaked by a website fingerprint through the quantification of mutual information\footnote{The terms \textit{information leakage} and \textit{mutual information} are used interchangeably in Li et al.'s work~\cite{wefde} and in this paper.} (MI).
 The core idea of WeFDE is to use adaptive kernel density estimation to model the probability density function of a feature or a category of features.
 The estimated distributions are used to calculate the joint MI of multiple features.
 In order to evaluate the MI, WeFDE uses a list of 3043 features out of 14 categories, removes redundant features and groups them into clusters.
 Finally, it estimates the joint distribution of the clusters to get the final estimation.
 Yet, and similarly to the work by Cherubin~\cite{wfes}, WeFDE relies on manually-crafted sets of features which may miss relevant traffic characteristics for informing potentially successful WF attacks.

 Finally, well-established relations in terms of tight mathematical bounds between the BER and information-theoretical quantities, such as MI~\cite{fano1961transmission, kovalevsky1968problem, hellman1970probability,sason2017arimoto}, suggest that for certain regimes (e.g., perfectly secure or insecure defenses), both quantities are equally powerful to assess the security guarantees.
-We further discuss their relation in Section~\ref{sec:ber_vs_mi}.
+We further discuss their relation in Section~\ref{subsec:ber_vs_mi}.
 Next, we describe a set of transformations necessary to obtain features from raw network traffic, and discuss how WF attacks bypass WF defenses by relying on features that are disregarded by those defenses.